 Saliva helps wash away microscopic food particles left behind after eating.
 It also nullifies and washes away the acids produced when food is broken down by bacteria in plaque.

-A two-year clinical study that followed 547 school-aged children in Budapest found that chewing sugar-free gum after meals significantly reduced the formation of cavities.
+A two-year that followed 547 school-aged children in Budapest found that chewing sugar-free gum after meals significantly reduced the formation of cavities.

 However, the study found that chewing gum had no effect on the rate of gingivitis (gum disease).

 Strengthens tooth enamel